Glucose Goddess hacks: 10 easy-to-implement tips

 200 calories of vegetables, lean protein, or whole grains, for example, will affect your body differently than 200 calories of sugary snacks.

 Consider calories derived from fructose and those from glucose.
-While both are sugars that contribute to your daily caloric intake, their influence on the body is quite different.
+Whilst both are sugars that contribute to your daily caloric intake, their influence on the body is quite different.

 Fructose, particularly in its processed forms like high-fructose corn syrup, can be metabolically taxing, often leading to insulin resistance and fatty liver when consumed in excess.

-On the other hand, glucose is a primary energy source that the body can handle more efficiently.
+On the other hand, glucose is a primary energy source that your body can handle more efficiently.
 Shift your emphasis from quantity to quality of the calories consumed.

 Rather than counting calories, it would be more beneficial to consider the whole nutritional profile of foods, choosing those that offer more fibres, proteins, and healthy fats, which are known to have positive effects on satiety, blood sugar levels, and overall health.